Jocy99/My-Social-Network/README.md

-# Social Network Web Application
+# Social Network API with Mongoose and MongoDB

-Welcome to the Social Network Web Application!
-This project is a full-stack web application that allows users to share their thoughts.
-It's built using Express.js for routing, MongoDB for the database, and the Mongoose ODM.
+Welcome to the Social Network Application!
+This application provides an API for managing users, thoughts, reactions, and friends in a social network context.
+It's built using Express.js for routing, MongoDB for the database, and the Mongoose ODM.Below, you'll find information on how to set up and run this application.

 ## Table of Contents